 - 1 small bunch of mint leaves finely chopped

 - 12 stalks rainbow Swiss chard

-- A few nasturtium blossoms or leaves, if you wish
+- A few nasturtium blossoms or leaves (optional)

-- 1. Peel and chop the shallot very finely.
-Place it in a screw-top jar with a good pinch of salt, the lemon juice, olive oil, and mint.
-Screw on the lid and shake the jar to mix the dressing.
+- In a screw-top jar, combine the shallot, a good pinch of salt, the lemon juice, olive oil, and mint.
+Screw on the lid and shake the jar to mix.

-- 2. Preheat a grill or grill pan or cast-iron skillet over medium-high heat.
+- Preheat a grill, grill pan, or skillet over medium-high heat.
 Bring a pot of water to a boil.

-- 3. Brush the chicken with the oil, season with the salt and black pepper, and scatter with the rosemary.
-Grill or sear the chicken until cooked through.
-Place on a plate and set aside for 10 minutes, perhaps with an overturned bowl or piece of foil on top to keep the chicken warm, saving any cooking juices that come from it.
+- Brush the chicken with the oil, season with the salt and black pepper, and scatter with the rosemary.
+Grill or sear the chicken, turning as needed, until cooked through, about 15 minutes, depending on the thickness.

-- 5. Pour the dressing into a bowl, then add the drained green beans, chard leaves and stalks, the tomatoes, and the nasturtium flowers if you’re using them.
-Divide the salad between two plates or lovely serving bowls.
-Cut the chicken breasts into thick slices—about four each—and place on top of the salad.
+- Pour the dressing into a bowl and top with the drained green beans, chard leaves and stalks, tomatoes, and nasturtiums, if desired.
+Divide the salad between 2 plates or serving bowls.
+Cut the chicken into thick slices—about 4 per chicken breast—and place on the salad.
+Immediately devour.